What does the Indian problem mean?

 With settler colonization came the framing of the “Indian Problem” — the prevailing belief that Indigenous peoples needed to be assimilated into Euro-Canadian culture because their traditional ways were considered “uncivilized” and “immoral.”
 The term “Indian Problem” is attributed to Duncan Campbell Scott of Indian …

-See also How much does moving cost in Boston?
+See also How much does Amazon pay for work from home in India?

 How many died on the Trail of Tears?